-- 1) An education coordinator should be part of the implementing agency's staff. - 2) The County and municipal governments, as well as other municipal agencies, should encourage source reduction activities whenever possible. - 3) County and municipal governments, as well as other municipal agencies, should encourage State and Federal officials and representatives to address the issue of source reduction in whatever means possible. - 4) County and municipal governments, as well as other municipal agencies, should require that all departments complete a waste audit. - 5) County and municipal governments should require that the ultimate disposal costs be calculated as part of their procurement process.
+- 1) An education coordinator should be part of the implementing agency's staff. - 2) The County and municipal governments, as well as other municipal agencies, should encourage source reduction activities whenever possible. - County and municipal governments, as well as other municipal agencies, should encourage State and Federal officials and representatives to address the issue of source reduction in whatever means possible. - 4) County and municipal governments, as well as other municipal agencies, should require that all departments complete a waste audit.